What are tax refund companies and why should I be careful of them?

 Tax refund organisations normally request authority to receive the repayment on your behalf.
 They will then deduct their fee and pass the balance to you, perhaps by direct transfer to your own bank account.
 This creates risks, for example that you might not receive your repayment at all, and that you are sharing your own bank details with the organisation, potentially exposing you to personal fraud.

 However, as noted above, many refunds are straightforward to claim and we would recommend that you at least try to understand your taxes for yourself even if you do decide to get an agent’s help.
+You may even be able to make your claim quickly and easily online, via your HMRC Personal Tax Account.
+For more information, see our digital services guide.

 If you think you are due a tax repayment, but you are not able to make the claim by yourself, we suggest that you seek assistance from HMRC or from a tax adviser.